MicrosoftDocs/quantum-docs/articles/concepts-multiple-qubits.md

     \end{bmatrix}.
 $$

 It is also possible to measure just one qubit of a two-qubit quantum state.
-In cases where you measure only one of the qubits, the impact of measurement is subtly different because the entire state is not collapsed to a computational basis state, rather it is collapsed to only one subsystem.
-In other words, in such cases measuring only one qubit only collapses one of the subsystems but not all of them.
+In such case, the impact is subtly different; only the related subsystem, not the entire state, is collapsed to a computational basis state.

-To see this consider measuring the first qubit of the following state, which is formed by applying the Hadamard transform $H$ on two qubits initially set to the "0" state:
+To see this, consider measuring the first qubit of the following state, which is formed by applying the Hadamard transform $H$ on two qubits initially set to the "0" state:
 $$
 H^{\otimes 2} \left( \begin{bmatrix}1 \\\\ 0 \end{bmatrix}\otimes \begin{bmatrix}1 \\\\ 0 \end{bmatrix} \right) = \frac{1}{2}\begin{bmatrix}1 & 1 & 1 & 1 \\\\ 1 & -1 & 1 & -1 \\\\ 1 & 1 & -1 & -1 \\\\ 1 & -1 & -1 & 1 \end{bmatrix}\begin{bmatrix}1\\\\ 0\\\\ 0\\\\ 0\end{bmatrix} = \frac{1}{2}\begin{bmatrix}1\\\\ 1\\\\ 1\\\\ 1\end{bmatrix} \mapsto \begin{cases}\text{outcome }=0 & \frac{1}{\sqrt{2}}\begin{bmatrix}1\\\\ 1\\\\ 0\\\\ 0 \end{bmatrix}\\\\ \text{outcome }=1 & \frac{1}{\sqrt{2}}\begin{bmatrix}0\\\\ 0\\\\ 1\\\\ 1 \end{bmatrix}\\\\  \end{cases}.
 $$
-Both outcomes have 50% probability of occurring.
-The outcome being 50% probability for both can be intuited from the fact that the initial quantum state vector is invariant under swapping $0$ with $1$ on the first qubit.
+Both outcomes have a 50% probability of occurring.
+That can be intuited from the fact that the quantum state before measurement does not change if $0$ is swapped with $1$ on the first qubit.

 The mathematical rule for measuring the first or second qubit is simple.
-If you let $e_k$ be the $k^{\rm th}$ computational basis vector and let $S$ be the set of all $e_k$ such that the qubit in question takes the value $1$ for that value of $k$.
+Let $e_k$ be the $k^{\rm th}$ computational basis vector and $S$ be the set of all $e_k$ such that the qubit in question takes the value $1$ for that value of $k$.
 For example, if you are interested in measuring the first qubit then $S$ would consist of $e_1\equiv 10$ and $e_3\equiv 11$.
 Similarly, if you are interested in the second qubit $S$ would consist of $e_2\equiv 01$ and $e_3 \equiv 11$.
 Then the probability of measuring the chosen qubit to be $1$ is for state vector $\psi$

 $$
 P(\text{outcome}=1)= \sum_{e_k \text{ in the set } S}\psi^\dagger e_k e_k^\dagger \psi.